 Village of Park Forest

-Some Worth Considerations for Park Forest Gardens
+Some Worth Consideration for Park Forest Gardens

-All of these plants, and many other natives can be seen in the gardens around Village Hall, the Village Green and in various parks.
+All of these plants and many other natives can be seen in the gardens around Village Hall, the Village Green, and in various parks.

 Ohio Spiderwort, Tradescantia ohiensis

-Ohio Spiderwort is a 3 - 4 foot, slender plant, adaptable to full sun or part shade and tolerates a variety of soil conditions.
+Ohio Spiderwort is a 3 - 4-foot, slender plant, adaptable to full sun or part shade, and tolerates a variety of soil conditions.
 Most importantly for Park Forest gardens, it tolerates wet and boggy soils, making it a wonderful addition to native rain or bog gardens.
 Ohio Spiderwort is also important to pollinators and native bees and has a long flowering period.
-Blooms only last a day but new blooms open each morning.
+Blooms only last a day, but new blooms open each morning.
 In my garden, new blooms have been opening daily for about a month and a half.

 Queen-of-the-Prairie, Filipendula rubra